 4. Helps promote urinary tract health: The building of colonies of certain bacteria like b-coli along the lining of the inner walls of urinary tract is responsible for this infection, resulting in inflammation, burning sensation during in passage of urine and other complications.
-Here, Blue Berries can be surprisingly beneficial.
+Blue Berry fruits are important as we age.
 It has a compound formed of big polymer like heavy molecules which inhibits the growth of such bacteria.
 It also has some anti biotic properties which adds to this effect.
 These heavy and big molecules almost wash-off these bacteria along the tract, thereby preventing the infection.

 5. Been proved to preserve vision: Blueberry extract, high in compounds called anthocyanosides, has been found in clinical studies to slow down visual loss.
 They can prevent or delay all age related ocular problems like macular degeneration, cataract,myopia and hypermetropia, dryness and infections, particularly those pertaining to retina, due to their anti-oxidant properties.
 Blue Berries contain a special group of anti oxidants called Carotenoids (lutein, zeaxanthin etc.), Flavonoids (like rutin, resveritrol, quercetin etc.), in addition to others such as vitamin C, vitamin E and vitamin A, selenium, zinc and phosphorus, which are very beneficial and essential for the ocular health.
 Data reported in a study published in the Archives of Ophthalmology indicates that eating 3 or more servings of fruit per day may lower your risk of age-related macular degeneration (ARMD), the primary cause of vision loss in older adults, by 36%, compared to persons who consume less than 1.5 servings of fruit daily.